A complete derived invariant and silting theory for graded gentle algebras: A complete derived invariant for graded gentle algebras

-As an application of the last corollary, we give a complete classification of derived equivalence classes for the graded gentle algebras of the form $A^{(n)}$.
-Recall that a sufficient condition is given in Proposition \ref{Prop:derivedequivalentclassofAn}. \begin{Cor} \begin{enumerate}[\rm(a)] \item Let $A=(a,b)$ be a graded gentle algebra of the form $A^{(1)}$.
-Let $A'$ be any graded gentle algebra.
-Then $A'$ is derived equivalent to $A$ if and only if $A' = (a',b')$ and \item Let $A=(a_1,b_1; \dotsb; a_n,b_n)$ and $A'=(a_1',b_1'; \dotsb; a_n', b_n')$ be two graded gentle algebras of the form $A^{(n)}$ for $n>1$.
-Then $A$ and $A'$ are derived equivalent if and only if one of the following two conditions holds \begin{itemize} \item there exist $1\le i, j\le n$ such that both $a_{i}b_{i}$ and $a'_{j}b'_{j}$ are even. \end{itemize} \begin{itemize} \item All $a_{i},b_{i}, a'_{i}$ and $b'_{i}$ are odd for $1\le i\le n$, and
+As an application of the above corollary, we give a complete classification of derived equivalence classes for the graded gentle algebras of the form $(g; m_0, \dotsc, m_u; v)$.
+Recall that a sufficient condition is given in Proposition \ref{prop:derivedinvariantstandard}.